01494 562 813

-In Reception we teach phonics using Ruth Miskin’s scheme called ‘Read Write Inc’.
-It is a synthetic reading scheme which teaches the 44 sounds and their corresponding letter groups using simple picture prompts.
+In Reception we teach phonics using a blend of Ruth Miskin’s scheme called ‘Read Write Inc’ and ‘Letters and Sounds’ It is a synthetic reading scheme which teaches the 44 sounds and their corresponding letter groups using simple picture prompts.
 It teaches the blending of these sounds to make words.
-Children learn to read stories using the words they have learned to sound out.
-The scheme helps children to demonstrate their understanding by answering ‘Find it’ or ‘Prove it’ discussion questions.
+Phonics is taught four days a week in Reception.

 Children work though the sounds and we talk about them being bouncy or stretchy sounds.

 a a a a or b b b b bounce